-The Executive head teacher and the Federation Governing body have delegated the responsibility for the ongoing implementation of this Inclusion Policy to the Special Educational Needs and Disabilities Coordinator on each site (SENDCo).
+The Executive head teacher and the Federation Governing body have delegated the responsibility for the ongoing implementation of this Inclusion Policy to the Special Educational Needs and Disabilities Coordinator for the Federation (SENDCo).

-The SENDCos are responsible for reporting regularly to the headteacher and the governor(s) with responsibility for SEN on the ongoing effectiveness of this inclusion policy.
+The SENDCo is responsible for reporting regularly to the headteacher and the governor(s) with responsibility for SEN on the ongoing effectiveness of this inclusion policy.

-The SENDCos are also responsible and have strategic responsibility for the inclusion of children who have EAL and the achievement of vulnerable ethnic minority groups.
+The SENDCo is also responsible and have strategic responsibility for the inclusion of children who have EAL and the achievement of vulnerable ethnic minority groups.